-Medium Term Planning - Writing - Year 3
+Medium Term Planning- Writing (2023-2024) - Year 3

-Access Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Purpose To entertain To guide To inform To entertain To express To entertain To influence Form - Form poetry 'Haiku' - Contemporary (familiar settings) - Instructions - explanations - Non-chronological reports (Iron Age) - Journalistic style (set in Iron Age) - Recount (diary) - Adventure - Form poetry 'calligram' - Traditional (Myths/legends) - Persuasive arguments - discussion Text - Stig of the Dump - Matilda Defenders Pitch Invasion - Charlotte's Web - The Time Travelling Cat - This Morning I met a Whale Paragraph and sentences - In narratives, creating settings, characters and plot - Using conjunctions to express time and cause - Using conjunctions, adverbs and prepositions to express time and cause (and place) - Using fronted adverbials - Extended noun phrases, including with prepositions - Organising paragraphs around a theme - In non-narrative material, using simple organisational devices (headings & subheadings) - Using adverbs and prepositions to express time and cause (and place) - In narratives, creating settings, characters and plot - Using conjunctions to express time and cause - Organising paragraphs around a theme - Using adverbs and prepositions to express time and cause (and place) - Organising paragraphs around a theme - In non-narrative material, using simple organisational devices (headings & subheadings) Vocabulary and punctuation - Place the possessive apostrophe accurately in words with regular plurals and in words with irregular plurals - Place the possessive apostrophe accurately in words with regular plurals and in words with irregular plurals - Place the possessive apostrophe accurately in words with regular plurals and in words with irregular plurals - Using and punctuating direct speech (including punctuation within and surrounding inverted commas) - Using and punctuating direct speech (including punctuation within and surrounding inverted commas) - spell further homophones - spell further homophones - using commas after fronted adverbials Contexts - Humans (S) -Stone age (H) - forces and magnets (S) - Why do people live - Rocks and soil (S) - Would you prefer to live in the Bronze Age - Light and shadow (5) - What are rivers - Flowering plants and their growth (S) - Ancient Egypt (H) - Plants - life cycles (S) - Do you like to be beside the coast?
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Purpose To entertain To guide To inform To entertain To express To entertain To influence Form - Form poetry 'Haiku' - Contemporary (familiar settings) - Instructions - explanations - Non-chronological reports (Iron Age) - Journalistic style (set in Irin Age) - Recount (diary) - Adventure Form poetry 'calligram' Traditional (Myths/legends) - Persuasive arguments - discussion Text - Stig of the Dump - Matilda Defenders Pitch Invasion - Charlotte's Web - The Time Travelling Cat - This Morning I met a Whale Paragraph and sentences - In narratives, creating settings, characters and plot - Using conjunctions to express time and cause Using conjunctions, adverbs and prepositions to express time and cause (and place) Using fronted adverbials Extended noun phrases, including with prepositions Organising paragraphs around a theme In non-narrative material, using simple organisational devices (headings & subheadings) Using adverbs and prepositions to express time and cause (and place) - In narratives, creating settings, characters and plot - Using conjunctions to express time and cause - Organising paragraphs around a theme - Using adverbs and prepositions to express time and cause (and place) - Organising paragraphs around a theme - In non-narrative material, using simple organisational devices (headings & subheadings) Vocabulary and punctuation - Place the possessive apostrophe accurately in words with regular plurals and in words with irregular plurals - Place the possessive apostrophe accurately in words with regular plurals and in words with irregular plurals - Place the possessive apostrophe accurately in words with regular plurals and in words with irregular plurals - Using and punctuating direct speech (including punctuation within and surrounding inverted commas) - Using and punctuating direct speech (including punctuation within and surrounding inverted commas) - spell further homophones - spell further homophones - using commas after fronted adverbials Contexts - Humans (S) -Stone age (H) - forces and magnets (S) - Why do people live near volcanoes?
+(G) - Rocks and soil (S) - Would you prefer to live in the Bronze Age or Iron Age (H) - animals (S) - What are rivers and how are they used?
+(G) Light and shadow (S) Ancient Egypt (H) - Plants (S) - Do you like to be beside the coast?
 (G)